d12frosted/elpa-mirror/gnu/vertico-readme.txt

   possible by pressing `RET' only.

-11.5 Tramp hostname completion ──────────────────────────────
+11.7 Tramp hostname completion ──────────────────────────────

   In combination with Orderless, hostnames are not made available for completion after entering `/ssh:'.
-In order to avoid this problem, the `basic' completion style should be specified for the file completion category.
+In order to avoid this problem, the `basic' completion style should be specified for the file completion category, such that `basic' is tried before `orderless'.

   ┌────
-  │ (setq completion-styles '(orderless)
+  │ (setq completion-styles '(orderless basic)
   │       completion-category-overrides '((file (styles basic partial-completion)))) └────